RyvynYoung/Zillow_Clustering_Project/readme.md

 │
 ├── mvp.ipynb               <- The draft notebook for the project
 │
-├── final.ipynb             <- The finished notebook for presentation of the project
+├── Final.ipynb             <- The finished notebook for presentation of the project
 ```

 ## Data Dictionary